Summary of Affordable Housing Development Activities June 2001

 Description :

-25 units, substantial rehabilitation, permanent rental for individuals (13 special needs); joint venture
+25 units, substantial rehabilitation, permanent rental for individuals (some with special needs)

 Status :